2022–23 Mississippi State Bulldogs women's basketball team

 The 2022–23 Mississippi State Bulldogs women's basketball team represented Mississippi State University in the 2022–23 college basketball season.
-Led by first year head coach Sam Purcell, the team played their home games at Humphrey Coliseum and are members of the Southeastern Conference.
+Led by first-year head coach Sam Purcell, the team played their home games at Humphrey Coliseum in Starkville, Mississippi and were members of the Southeastern Conference (SEC).

+The Bulldogs finished the season 22–11 (9–7 SEC) to finish in a tie for fifth place in the conference.
+They received an at-large bid to the NCAA tournament, where they defeated Illinois in the First Four and Creighton in the first round before falling to Notre Dame in the second round.